rzzzwilson/Random-Stuff/GoogleCodeJam/README.rst

 go back and edit the discussion, so my mistakes will be apparent to all the world.
 We all make mistakes, the trick is to find them early and correct them.

+In each puzzle directory there is a complete problem definition (in README.rst) as well as the two test datasets Google provides.
+I do this as over time the Google practice pages tend to disappear and I want to keep the connection between the puzzle, code and test data.